Resource Ecology and Ecosystem Modeling - Database Description

 addition to stomach contents.
 This table is fundamentally structured

 the same as the PP table.
-Combined, these tables currently account for approximately
+Combined, these tables currently account for over

 Additionally, we have an eastern Bering Sea

 groundfish food habits database donated to us by Japanese scientists

 who collected these data on Japanese research vessels from 1979 to

 1985.
 The data are stored in tables similar to our main database but

 are maintained separately.
 The numbers of analyzed stomachs in the

 Japanese data set are presented in Table 2

 We also maintain a West Coast (Washington, Oregon, and California waters) groundfish food habits database that contains approximately 20,000 records of data collected from 1967 through 1999.
 A breakdown of these collections is present by species and year in Table 3.